 The quickest and most direct path to a second passport (no matter who your parents are, where you are born, or where you live) is through an officially recognized citizenship by investment scheme.

 Citizenship by Residency

 We’ve made a list of all the countries of the world, and how you can become a citizen after a certain period of residency.

 Almost all developed countries have laws in place whereby a long-term resident can become a naturalized citizen after a certain period of time.
 We’ve made a list of all the countries of the world, and how you can become a citizen after a certain period of residency.

 Citizenship by Jus Sanguines

-Jus Sanguinis is a latin phrase which translates to “right of blood”.
+Jus Sanguinis is a Latin phrase which translates to “right of blood”.
 This is a principle of nationality law by which citizenship is conveyed through one or both parents who are citizens of the state.
-For instance if you are descendent from Italian, Polish, Hungarian or Irish parents, grandparents or even great grandparents – you should look closely to see you can apply.
+For instance, if you are a descendant of Italian, Polish, Hungarian or Irish parents, grandparents or even great grandparents – you should look closely to see you can apply.

 Citizenship by Jus Solei

 Jus Soli is a Latin phrase which translates to “right of the soil” meaning that it is the right of anyone born in the country to citizenship.
 This is an unconditional basis for citizenship, that if the baby is born in the state (and not on a military base) and is common in the Americas, (Canada, USA, Brazil, others) but is rare elsewhere including Europe, where Jus Sanguinis is the predominant method of determining nationality.

 Official/diplomatic (no-fee) passports are issued to officials or employees of the U.S. Government (and their dependents) traveling abroad on official duties.
 Official/diplomatic passports are normally issued by the Special Issuance Agency in Washington, D.C. and valid for five years.